Bishop-Phelps Type Scalarization for Vector Optimization in Real Topological-Linear Spaces: Bishop-Phelps Type Scalarization in Vector Optimization

 \subsection{Scalarization results for the concept of proper efficiency in the sense of Henig}

-Let us end the paper with stating some further scalarization results for the concept of proper efficiency in the sense of Henig by making special use of the structure of the dilating cones $D \in \mathcal{D}(K)$.
+Let us end the paper by stating some further scalarization results for the concept of proper efficiency in the sense of Henig by making special use of the structure of the dilating cones $D \in \mathcal{D}(K)$.
+From now on, we choose the cone $\bar D := Y \setminus (-\intt\, D)$ in the role of $A$.

 \begin{lemma} Assume that $Y$ is a real locally convex space, $K \subseteq Y$ is a nontrivial cone, and $\bar D := Y \setminus (-\intt\, D)$ for some $D \in \mathcal{D}(K)$.
 Assume that $B_{K}$ and $B_{\bar D}$ are normlike-bases for $K$ and $\bar D$, respectively, constructed with respect to a continuous seminorm $\psi$.
 Suppose that ${\rm cl}\, S_{-K}$ is compact, and